ajktown/docs/dev/diagrams/on-click-share-resource.md

   - The resource does not exist
   - The resource is not owned by the user
   - The resource is expired

+## Data Security
+- When end user posts SharedResource, it makes sure the following:
+  - The shared resource does not exist
+    - If already exists, it simply returns `SharedResourceDomain.fromMdb().toSharedRes()`
+  - The sharing resource actually exists
+  - The sharing resource is actually owned by the requester

 ## POST shared-resource